Graylog2/documentation/pages/collector_sidecar.rst

 Windows
 ~~~~~~~

-Install the NXLog package from the offical download `page <https://nxlog.org/products/nxlog-community-edition/download>`_ and deactive the
+Install the NXLog package from the offical download `page <https://nxlog.org/products/nxlog-community-edition/download>`_ and deactivate the
 system service.
 We just need the binaries installed on the system::

     $ C:\Program Files (x86)\nxlog\nxlog -u